Our Mission

 Who is NETS for?

 Everyone!
 NETS is open to any trans* person who needs help, regardless of race, religion, nationality, disability, or any other minority status.
 Even if you aren't a resident of the NETS house, you're still welcome at any of our public events to participate in clothing swaps, learn from our skills workshops, or make friends at game nights.
-Non-trans friends or partners are also welcome (unless stated otherwise), as long as they are respectful allies.
+Non-trans friends, partners, or family members are also welcome (unless stated otherwise), as long as they are respectful allies.
 The only thing we don't tolerate is intolerance.

 Why the *?